nimiCurtis/bagtool/README.md

 - [x] Check ros-to-numpy images encoding decoding include depth images.
 - [x] Check using the regular Image sensor msgs
-- [ ] Process based on params.yaml file
+- [x] Process based on params.yaml file
-- [ ] Check using the compressed Image sensor msgs
 - [ ] Clean the main code in process.py
-- [ ] Add arguments for saving animation
 - [ ] Syncing more then two topics?
-- [ ] Support more topics types
+- [ ] Support more topics types -> when we start working on different robots
-- [ ] Add arrow to the traj animation indicating the yaw direction
+- [ ] Add arrow to the traj animation indicating the yaw direction ?
 - [ ] Add deltas of positions and yaw to the traj_data.json ?
+- [ ] handling with 32bit depth images ?
+- [ ] Check using the compressed Image sensor msgs